 Occupation: Aesthetic Doctor, prospective Oral, Maxillofacial Surgery

 LONDON OR AMSTERDAM: I like London, but I truly LOVE Amsterdam.
-I have lived in London for almost 5 years and then DAM was calling me back.
+I have lived in London for almost 5 years and then the DAM was calling me back.
 I relocated last year and since then I am commuting for 3 days a week to London.

-FAVOURITE SPOTS IN LONDON: London and I have some sort of a love-hate thing going on.
+FAVORITE SPOTS IN LONDON: London and I have some sort of a love-hate thing going on.
 The luxury the city has to offer is just to die for!
 So many amazing restaurants, day spas… Speaking of which, the one I visit frequently is ESPA Life at the Corthina Hotel – it’s like a little oasis in the middle of a large and busy city.
 I drink my cocktails at The Artisan or the Mandrake Hotel.
-Another favourite of mine is the Chiltern Firehouse.
+Another favorite of mine is the Chiltern Firehouse.
 Although cliche, it’s just around the corner from work.

 IN THE BEGINNING: Oh gosh… for as long as I can remember I always wanted to pursue a career in medicine.
 I used to tell my mom that I was going to heal all the sick children in the world and after we would all be able to play together.
-Further my interest in facial surgery came from my junior rotations or little internships during final university years.
+Further my interest in facial surgery came from my junior rotations or little internships during the final university years.
 I was placed at the Oral and Maxillofacial Surgery.
 There I witnessed the most intriguing surgery.
 The patient was involved in an accident a few months earlier and broke his orbit – the bone surrounding your eye.
 The surgeon wanted to reconstruct his orbit.
 So an incision from ear to ear was necessary and his face was kinda peeled off.
 I remember staring at his forehead, which now was lying on his chin.
 I was thinking to myself ‘OMG did I just witness a FACE OFF’?
 I found it so intriguing and just knew this would become my future specialty.

 LONDON DEBUT: I moved to London to start my second higher degree, dentistry.
 I embarked on a very competitive dental course at King’s College London.
 So besides being a mom and a student I have decided that I need to start practicing my hobby in London.
 I have been mentored by Dr. Kate Goldie, who is one of the aesthetic doctors famous worldwide.
-From that point we started working together and now run a high-end clinic on Harley Street (Clinic 77).
+From that point, we started working together and now run a high-end clinic on Harley Street (Clinic 77).
 It is hard to get an appointment, but so worth it.

 SHOP THE LOOK:

 HARLEY STREET: Which doctor does not dream to have a business card, which says Harley Street?
-Well mine came true.
+Well, mine came true.
 Clinic 77 is a bit of speakeasy.
 Hard to find and to get in but amazing.
 We are not a high volume clinic.
 That means that we care, look and plan for our clients.
 A consultation is about an hour.
 From there on we make a plan for the year with your aims: be that prevention, beautification or rejuvenation, whatever you want.
-All treatments are preformed by highly skilled doctors.
+All treatments are performed by highly skilled doctors.
 That makes us different form many clinics.
 We make you fall in love with yourself again.

-POWER COMES FROM: Knowledge, emotions & beauty.
+POWER COMES FROM Knowledge, emotions & beauty.

 TOPSHOP OR CHANEL: Chanel!
-I bought my first flapbag caviar leather with my very first salary.
+I bought my first flap bag caviar leather with my very first salary.
 So that’s emotional.
 On the day I received my payment I went to the boutique to buy the bag and walked out one salary lighter.
 Now I must say I can equally fall in love with a beautiful piece from Topshop as long as it gives me that excitement.

 SHOP THE LOOK:

-MY EVERYDAY JEWELLERY: Most of the time I wear my Zenith Pilot Chronograph watch accompanied by a blue sapphire ring, which I have received as gift from my father after giving birth to my son.
+MY EVERYDAY JEWELLERY: Most of the time I wear my Zenith Pilot Chronograph watch accompanied by a blue sapphire ring, which I have received as a gift from my father after giving birth to my son.
 It’s of great emotional value for me.
-Because of my personal taste and skin tone I try to wear only white or rose gold (but Cartier’s colour of rose).
+Because of my personal taste and skin tone, I try to wear only white or rose gold (but Cartier’s color of rose).
 I am not all that spoiled as it might come across.
 I have been very fortunate, can’t deny that.
 I am grateful for the life I am able to be living, grateful for all the joyful moments, but also for the less fortunate ones.

 FIRST JEWELLERY: My mom pierced my ears when I was 4 years old.
 Even though I was so little I still remember that day as if it was yesterday.
-I had little golden heart hangers put in and as every 4-year old girly girl I felt like a true princess!
-My first ‘big’ jewellery gift I received when I was 17 years old and it was a Chopard ring my parents had bought for my birthday.
-The ring came with a card from my mom saying that from this birthday on I would only get jewellery presents.
+I had little golden heart hangers put in and as every 4-year old girly girl, I felt like a true princess!
+My first ‘big’ jewelry gift I received when I was 17 years old and it was a Chopard ring my parents had bought for my birthday.
+The ring came with a card from my mom saying that from this birthday on I would only get jewelry presents.
 We have talked about it and my parents want to provide me with gifts that could be passed on for generations.
 I am living a very fortunate life, but my parents are realistic and know that everything can change overnight.
 This way I would always have something to fall back on if necessary and get my children through university.
-Oh, and lets not forget… heirlooms for their grandchildren.
+Oh, and let’s not forget… heirlooms for their grandchildren.
 I was very touched.
 When I turned 25, my dad gave me his first Rolex with an engraving, very special to me!

 PERFECT ENGAGEMENT RING: Okay, I must say this is kind of awkward, but here goes nothing.
 Some time ago I got proposed with the most perfect engagement ring.
 It’s safe to say that I was blown away.
 Unfortunately, later we have decided to break off the engagement, so needless to say I don’t wear the ring anymore.
 It’s a 2,5 ct round diamond set in a baroque vintage setting with a little pink diamond hidden under the solitaire.
 I absolutely love the ring, but it doesn’t seem logical and doesn’t feel good wearing it.
 It is a piece with a story that will stay with me for a lifetime, but now I am keeping it safe for my son.
-Maybe someday he will find the love of his life and would want to propose with the ring his daddy gave his mom.
-Or… worst case scenario I will have to pawn it to pay for my sons education, haha.
+Maybe someday he will find the love of his life and would want to propose with the ring his daddy, gave his mom.
+Or… worst-case scenario I will have to pawn it to pay for my son’s education, haha.
 But my gosh, every time I looked at the ring it felt so surreal and I most definitely was the happiest girl in town.
-If I ever will be fortunate enough to be proposed to again I wouldn’t mind receiving an oval shaped yellow diamond on a thin band, haha.. a girl can dream!
+If I ever will be fortunate enough to be proposed to again I wouldn’t mind receiving an oval-shaped yellow diamond on a thin band, haha.. a girl can dream!